jusgv13/Professional-Portfolio/README.md

 **Municipalidad de Sarchí**

-Design of a help desk software/Web API using Angular framework, C#, SQL, ASP.NET core, which will help the Municipalidad during the organization and processing of requests.
+Design of a help desk software/Web API using Angular framework, C#, SQL, ASP.NET core, which will help the Municipalidad during the organization and processing of requests.<br />
 (_1 Years / 6 months, 2021-2022_).